 A2LA offers accreditation of Third-Party Assessment Organizations (3PAOs) as part of the Federal Risk and Authorization Management Program (FedRAMP).

 FedRAMP is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud-based services.
 Under the Security Assessment Framework, 3PAOs are required to be accredited by A2LA in order to be recognized by the FedRAMP Program Management Office (PMO).
 The A2LA assessment process involves a rigorous evaluation of technical competence of the 3PAOs and their compliance with international standards.

 An organization that wishes to become an accredited FedRAMP 3PAO must spend at least a year in the Cybersecurity Inspection Body Program in order to demonstrate a level of technical competence prior to consideration for FedRAMP 3PAO recognition.
-The additional requirements for FedRAMP 3PAO recognition are available (upon request).
+The additional requirements for FedRAMP 3PAO recognition are available upon request.

 The list of FedRAMP-approved 3PAOs can be found on the FedRAMP Marketplace.
 This specialty program is covered under the A2LA Inspection Body Accreditation Program.